itsaboy/bun-hono-start/README.md

 # Bun, Hono, React Template

-This project consists of a Vite-based client application using React and Tailwind CSS for the frontend, and a Hono server for the backend.
+This project consists of a Vite-based client application using React for the frontend, and a Hono server for the backend.
 It's set up to use Bun for dependency management and script execution.

 ## Getting Started